hazelcast/hazelcast-jet/site/docs/design-docs/008-stage-rebalance.md

 stage0.aggregate2(stage1, ...)
 ```

-If any of the joined stages are rebalanced, Jet uses a single-stage
+If any of the joined stages are rebalanced, Jet uses single-stage
 aggregation.

 ```java